 “You should take it.
 The manor.
 The title…”

-“And what would I do with a dusty house so far from the front?”
+“What would I do with a dusty house far from the front?”
 Keelath asked sardonically.
-“I am still officially deployed, and this place is best left to the living…”
+“I am still officially deployed, and the place is best left to the living…”

 “You’re still the best man for it.”

-The tea cup was pressed into his hands as Mirium shifted herself closer, as if to offer comfort by her presence.
-It wasn’t a comfort.
+The tea cup was pressed into his hands as Mirium shifted herself closer, as if to offer comfort.
+She wasn’t helping.
 Pain and shame wracked Tyrric, and he thought he would scream if it would have done any good.
-The weight was in his past.
-The weight was in his unfixable present.
+The weight was in the past.
+The weight was in an unfixable present.
 If he could just spiral down, down to oblivion, he would be better off for it.
-They would be better off for it…
+They would be better off for it.

 “The pain will pass,” said Mirium, and she gave him a squeeze of her hand.

-He shook his head.
+He shook his hand.
 Mountains and chasms spanned between him and any kind of salvation.
 A bog clutched greedily at his feet.

-Mirium was looking at him oddly, and he dully realized he had said it all aloud.
+Mirium was looking at him oddly, and he dully realized he had said it aloud.

-“I don’t love her,” said Tyrric miserably.
-“I married her….for power.
-To get back at Mirium.
-To prove you all…false.”
+“I don’t love her,” said Tyrric.
+“I married her… for power.
+To get back at Mirium, and you.
+To prove you all… false.”

-There was a heavy silence, and then a hitch of breath from the hallway, like someone sobbing.
+There was a hitch of breath from the hallway.
 Oh.

-Tyrric felt his inner reserves collapsing as he leaned forward over his knees and willed darkness to close over his head.
+Tyrric felt his inner reserves collapsing as he leaned forward over his knees and willed darkness to close over his head again.
 Mirium was running down the hallway with a clatter, crying, “Alelsa!
 Wait!”
 Keelath just looked at him long and hard, shaking his head in disappointment.